VES v1.1 — Normative Definitions

 Execution Boundary

-The point at which a recommendation, analysis, or model output becomes a committed organisational act, instruction, or outcome.
+The point at which a recommendation, analysis, or model output becomes a committed organisational act and exposure attaches.

 04